juntagrico/juntagrico/README.md

 ## Create DB from scratch

 In [ortoloco/settings.py](https://github.com/ortoloco/ortoloco/blob/5b8bf329e6d01fc6b6f4215a514c8fa456e09cf7/ortoloco/settings.py#L166-L169), comment out all non-django apps (loco_app, south, photologue).
+Then run following command:

     ./manage.py syncdb

-Then, reactivate the outcommented apps above.
+Reactivate the outcommented apps above and run following commands:

     ./manage.py syncdb
     ./manage.py migrate

+You might be guided through these steps with `make createdb`.

+### Backup and restore local dev database

+With `make savedb` you can easily make a snapshot of the current local database file (if using `SQLite`), and restore it (i.e. the last db snapshot file) with `make restoredb`.

+You might want to look at the [`Makefile`](https://github.com/ortoloco/ortoloco/blob/master/Makefile) for more details.

 ### Create new migration